George Linde: Domestic and T20 career

 He was included in the Western Province cricket team squad for the 2015 Africa T20 Cup.
 In August 2017, he was named in Benoni Zalmi's squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In June 2018, he was named in the squad for the Cape Cobras team for the 2018–19 season.
 In September 2018, he was named in Western Province's squad for the 2018 Africa T20 Cup.
 In October 2018, he was named in Cape Town Blitz's squad for the first edition of the Mzansi Super League T20 tournament.
 In September 2019, he was named in the squad for the Cape Town Blitz team for the 2019 Mzansi Super League tournament.

 In January 2020, in the 2019–20 CSA 4-Day Franchise Series, Linde took his tenth five-wicket haul in first-class cricket.
 In July 2020, Linde was named the four-day cricketer of the year at Cricket South Africa's annual awards ceremony.
 In April 2021, he was named in Western Province's squad, ahead of the 2021–22 cricket season in South Africa.

 In April 2021, he was signed by Multan Sultans to play in the rescheduled matches in the 2021 Pakistan Super League.
 In January 2022, Linde signed a two-year deal to play for Kent County Cricket Club in England.

+In December 2025, he signed a contract to play for Nottinghamshire County Cricket Club in the 2026 T20 Blast.